Sun Belt Conference opens new era in 2018 with title game

 This season will be a historic one for the 18-year-old league, which will have its first championship game between the winners of two newly formed, five-team divisions that were designed to foster geographic rivalries and make travel easier for fans.

 The East Division consists of Appalachian State, Coastal Carolina, Georgia Southern, Georgia State and Troy.
-In the West, it’s Arkansas State, Louisiana-Lafayette, Louisiana-Monroe, South Alabama and Texas Southern.
+In the West, it’s Arkansas State, Louisiana-Lafayette, Louisiana-Monroe, South Alabama and Texas State.

 “It’s a great thing,” third-year Louisiana-Monroe coach Matt Viator said.
 “The NCAA is about opportunity, and two teams in this league will get another opportunity when they play in the championship game.”